TauDecay: a library to simulate polarized tau decays via FeynRules and MadGraph5: Introduction

 {\sc Tauola}~\cite{Jadach:1990mz,Jezabek:1991qp,Jadach:1993hs} is a well-known program to simulate polarized $\tau$ decays, including various hadronic modes, and recent theoretical and experimental event simulations involving $\tau$ decays heavily depend on it. \footnote{The event generators, {\sc Herwig++} and {\sc Pythia8}, have their own $\tau$-decay package~\cite{Grellscheid:2007tt,Ilten:2012zb}; {\sc TauSpinner} for studies on spin effect in tau production was recently reported~\cite{Czyczula:2012ny}.} The standard {\sc Tauola Universal Interface}~\cite{Golonka:2003xt} includes the longitudinal spin correlations between pair-produced taus~\cite{Pierzchala:2001gc}, while the extended version also takes into account the transverse spin effects~\cite{Was:2002gv,Bower:2002zx}.
 We point here some limitations of the use of {\sc Tauola}: \begin{enumerate} \item[i)] The produced $\tau$ has to be stable, i.e. on-shell, in event generators. \item[ii)] The interface for the spin correlation effects is limited to the standard processes such as $Z/\gamma^*\to\tau^+\tau^-$ and $H/A\to\tau^+\tau^-$. \item[iii)] For the transverse spin effects, a particular simulation is required by accepting or rejecting a pair of produced taus based on a spin weighting factor. \end{enumerate}

-In this article, we present a new implementation of a $\tau$-decay model file, and construct a library of helicity amplitudes, {\sc TauDecay}, \footnote{The {\sc TauDecay} package is available at\\ {\tt http://madgraph.kek.jp/KEK/}.} to simulate polarized $\tau$ decays in the {\sc FeynRules} (FR)~\cite{Christensen:2008py} and {\sc MadGraph5} (MG5)~\cite{Alwall:2011uj} framework.
+In this article, we present a new implementation of a $\tau$-decay model file, and construct a library of helicity amplitudes, {\sc TauDecay}, \footnote{The {\sc TauDecay} package is supported by {\sc MadGraph5\_ aMC@NLO}~\cite{Alwall:2014hca}; see more details in `Note added'.} to simulate polarized $\tau$ decays in the {\sc FeynRules} (FR)~\cite{Christensen:2008py} and {\sc MadGraph5} (MG5)~\cite{Alwall:2011uj} framework.
 In Section~\ref{sec:fr} we describe how we implement the effective vertices via {\sc FR} for the main hadronic decay modes, namely $\tau\to\nu_{\tau}+\pi$, $2\pi$, and $3\pi$, and present the validation of our {\sc TauDecay} package.
 To address the limitations mentioned above, in Sect.~\ref{sec:stau} we study scalar-tau (stau) decays in scenarios with stau being nearly degenerate in mass with neutralino, where the on-shell tau production is kinematically forbidden.
 Moreover, in Sections~\ref{sec:spin} and \ref{sec:taudecay} we demonstrate that all possible correlations among the decay products of pair-produced taus via a $Z$ boson and a scalar/pseudoscalar Higgs boson can be produced within our full-fledged package.
 Sect.~\ref{sec:summary} presents our brief summary.